redis/redis/SECURITY.md

 This process involves providing an early notification about the vulnerability, its impact and mitigations to a short list of vendors under a time-limited embargo on public disclosure.

-Vendors on the list are individuals or organizations that maintain Redis distributions or provide Redis as a service, who have third party users who will benefit from the vendor's ability to prepare for a new version or deploy a fix early.

 If you believe you should be on the list, please contact us and we will consider your request based on the above criteria.